ghc/ghc/docs/users_guide/glasgow_exts.rst

     k (MkT [t::a]) =
         MkT t3
       where
-        t3::[a] = [t,t,t]
+        (t3::[a]) = [t,t,t]

-Here, the pattern type signature ``(t::a)`` mentions a lexical type variable that is not already in scope.
-Indeed, it *cannot* already be in scope, because it is bound by the pattern match.
-GHC's rule is that in this situation (and only then), a pattern type signature can mention a type variable that is not already in scope; the effect is to bring it into scope, standing for the existentially-bound type variable.
+Here, the pattern type signature ``[t::a]`` mentions a lexical type variable that is not already in scope.
+Indeed, it *must not* already be in scope, because it is bound by the pattern match.
+The effect is to bring it into scope, standing for the existentially-bound type variable.

 When a pattern type signature binds a type variable in this way, GHC insists that the type variable is bound to a *rigid*, or fully-known, type variable.
 This means that any user-written type signature always stands for a completely known type.

 If all this seems a little odd, we think so too.
+It does seem odd that the existentially-bound type variable *must not* be already in scope.
+Contrast that usually name-bindings merely shadow (make a 'hole') in a same-named outer variable's scope.
 But we must have *some* way to bring such type variables into scope, else we could not name existentially-bound type variables in subsequent type signatures.

-This is (now) the *only* situation in which a pattern type signature is allowed to mention a lexical variable that is not already in scope.
-For example, both ``f`` and ``g`` would be illegal if ``a`` was not already in scope.
+Compare the two (identical) definitions for examples ``f``, ``g``; they are both legal whether or not ``a`` is already in scope.
+They differ in that *if* ``a`` is already in scope, the signature constrains the pattern, rather than the pattern binding the variable.

 .. _cls-inst-scoped-tyvars: